simara-svatopluk/ddd-course/3-model/model.md

 ![product is in two-way association with price](two-way.png)

 But does the price sticker care where is it stuck?
-We may find it irrelevant, so the association from product to price can be single-way.
+We may find it irrelevant, so the association from product to price can be only one-way.

 ![product is in one-way association with price](single-way.png)

-This simple change makes thinking about product and price much easier, and also the resulting code will be much easier.
+This simple change makes thinking about product and price much easier, and also the resulting code is simpler.
 A two-way association is difficult to maintain and we should use it only where it is absolutely necessary.

 ## Entity